-James Craig had taken on various partners over the years, leading to changing names, but in 1858, J. King McLanahan and Colonel William Stone bought out the investors and renamed the foundry McLanahan and Stone.
-This partnership with the McLanahan and stone family would span generations and proof a beneficial one.
+James Craig had taken on various partners over the years, leading to name changes of the company, but in 1858, King McLanahan and Col. William Stone bought out the investors and renamed the foundry McLanahan & Stone.
+This partnership with the McLanahan and Stone families would span generations and prove a beneficial one.

 A New Home

 In the coming years, the scope of the business would change greatly.
-As the American Civil War got underway a year later, production and revenue rose thanks to the increased demand for war materials, but on March 31, 1863, disaster struck again.
+As the American Civil War got underway, production and revenue rose thanks to the increased demand for war materials.
+But, on March 31, 1863, disaster struck again.
 In those days, it was common practice to embed molds for large items into the foundry floor.
 On that March day, rising river water seeped into the building and found a mold filled with hot iron.
 An enormous explosion followed, leveling the entire foundry and shop areas adjacent to it.

-J. King, James Craig, and William Stone worked to survey the damage and find a future for the company.
-Instead of rebuilding, McLanahan and Stone continued operations in a small temporary foundry.
+King, James Craig, and Col. William Stone worked to survey the damage and find a future for the company.
+Instead of rebuilding, McLanahan & Stone continued operations in a small temporary foundry.
 In the meantime, they purchased the foundry, two brick buildings and all the equipment from the Portage Railroad Car and Locomotive Repair Shop in Gaysport.

 By September 1863, the new facility was ready for use and operations were moved in.
 This property continues today as the current location of McLanahan Corporation's headquarters today.